ok-hoff/f23-project-3-ok_hoff/README.rst

 .. important::

    * You'll want to read this **entire document** before beginning the project.
-Please ask any questions you have on Piazza, but only if this README does not answer your question.
+Please ask any questions you have on the discussion board.
    * Finally, be sure to start early.
 If you wait until a few days before the due date, you are unlikely to finish in time.

 See Canvas for the project due date.